falcosecurity/kernel-testing/images/README.md

 - `DRY_RUN`: Set this variable to `true` for a dry run, where the build commands will be printed but not executed.

-- `PUSH`: Set this variable to `true` when executing build to also push built image to remote registry.
+- `PUSH`: Set this variable to `true` to also push built images to remote registry.
+Disabled by default.

+- `LATEST`: Set this variable to `true` to also push built images as latest tag.
+Disabled by default.

+- `TAG`: Set this variable to the images tag name.
+Defaults to `main`.

+- `CLEANUP`: Set this variable to `true` to cleanup images right after they get built.
+This is useful to test images build in CI, where disk space might be limited.

 - `REPOSITORY`: The Docker repository where the built images will be tagged and pushed.